IPC::System::Simple - Run commands simply, with detailed diagnostics

 exit values by passing an array reference as the first

 argument.
-The special constant EXIT_ANY
+The special constant EXIT_ANY can be used to

 allow any exit value to be returned.